-In some cases, the colleague receiving the complaint may choose to proceed the complaint to Stage 1 immediately.
+In some cases, the colleague receiving the complaint may choose to immediately proceed the complaint to further investigation.
 They will always explain the reason for doing this, which might typically be one of the following:

-- a) They believe that the complaint involves matters that require a more formal investigation. - b) The resolution requested cannot be provided within the 5 working day time period. - c) The complaint is about a colleague, or about the colleague receiving the complaint themselves.
+- a) They believe that the complaint involves matters that require a more formal investigation. - b) The resolution requested cannot be agreed within the 5 working day time period. - c) The complaint is about a colleague, or about the colleague receiving the complaint themselves.